Leighton Meester: Public image

-Meester is popular on social media and endorses products such as beauty and wellness products on Instagram.
-She has 6.2 million followers on Instagram, and 1.6 million followers on Twitter as of November 2020.
+Meester has 6.9 million followers on Instagram, and 1.5 million followers on Twitter as of February 2024.
 She has partnered with several brands, including Shamrock Farms, Nexxus New York Salon and Sunglass Hut.

 Personal life

 Legal

 In July 2011, Meester and her mother, Constance, filed lawsuits against each other over Meester's financial support of her younger brother, Alexander, who has multiple health problems.
 Meester's suit claimed that her mother used the money she sent for "cosmetic procedures", such as botox and hair extensions.
 Her mother's suit made a counterclaim alleging breach of contract and physical abuse.
-Constance claimed that a verbal contract was in place where Meester had promised US$10,000 a month, instead of the US$7,500 she received.
+Constance claimed that a verbal contract was in place where Meester had promised $10,000 a month, instead of the $7,500 she received.
 Her mother also claimed that she was due a larger sum in return for "sacrificing her own happiness" when she moved Meester to Los Angeles as a child to pursue acting.

 In court, the judge dismissed this claim.
 Constance accused her daughter of calling social services and fabricating a claim that she was abusing Alexander; investigators interviewed Meester and found no merit in the complaint.
-In November 2011, Constance dropped the US$3 million claim for damages against her daughter.
-Meester said that she would be willing to pay for her brother's medical expenses as well as his school tuition, but denied that she agreed to pay US$10,000 each month, which she stated was a "ridiculous" claim.
+In November 2011, Constance dropped the $3 million claim for damages.
+Meester said that she would be willing to pay for her brother's medical expenses as well as his school tuition, but denied that she agreed to pay $10,000 each month, which she stated was a "ridiculous" claim.
 Meester obtained a default judgment on December 7, 2011.
 In June 2012, Meester won the lawsuit, with the judge rejecting the claims in her mother's counter-suit.

-Residence and family
+Relationships

+Meester dated American actor Aaron Himelstein in 2007 after meeting on the set of Remember the Daze.
+She dated actor Sebastian Stan from 2008 to 2010.
+In November 2011, Meester and Himelstein briefly rekindled their relationship, before breaking up in 2012.

-Meester resides in Los Angeles.
-In November 2013, she became engaged to actor Adam Brody, whom she met while filming The Oranges in March 2010.
+In November 2013, she became engaged to actor Adam Brody, with whom she filmed The Oranges in March 2010.
 The couple were married in a private ceremony on February 15, 2014.
-Their first child, a daughter, was born on August 4, 2015.
-In April 2020, it was revealed that the couple were expecting their second child.
+Their first child, a daughter, Arlo, was born on August 4, 2015.
+In April 2020, it was reported that the couple were expecting their second child.
 In September 2020, Brody confirmed their second child, a son, was born.
+Meester and Brody reside in Los Angeles.
+In January 2025, their home was destroyed by the Palisades Fire.